spacetelescope/drizzle/README.rst

 The Drizzle Algorithm
 ---------------------

-This section has been extracted from The DrizzlePac Handbook.
+This section has been extracted from Chapter 2 of
+`The DrizzlePac Handbook <http://www.stsci.edu/hst/HST_overview/drizzlepac/documents/handbooks/drizzlepac.pdf>`_ [Driz2012]_

 There are a family of linear reconstruction techniques that, at two opposite extremes, are represented by the interlacing and shift-and-add techniques, with